dongxubin87/dongxubin87/README.md

 - 👋 Hi, I’m dong xubin ,a student concentrating on IT at VAMK in Finland.
 - 👀 I’m interested in front-end and full-stack.
 - 🌱 I’m currently learning react ,css...
-I must be a good web developer 1 year later through continuous learning
+I am trying to be a good web developer through continuous learning

 <!---